MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-search.md

 ## <a name="questions"></a>Questions?
 We have shown Tell Me to a range of stakeholders, noted the questions that they had in common, and turned our notes into a list frequently asked questions.
 If you are interested, see [Tell Me FAQ](ui-search-faq.md).

+## <a name="see-related-training-at-microsoft-learnlearnmodulesuser-interface-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/user-interface-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Working with Business Central](ui-work-product.md)